iam-abhishek-yadav/janSuvidha/README.md

 #### ServiceProvider Features
 - [ ] As a ServiceProvider, I want to list my services on the janSuvidhaApp.
 - [ ] As a ServiceProvider, I want the ability to remove services I no longer provide.
+- [ ] As a ServiceProvider, I want to be notified of Consumer feedback on my services.

 ---